 The compact SUV is one of the highest-selling products in this competitive space

-The upcoming 2025 new-gen Hyundai Venue has been partially leaked ahead of its November 4 launch.
+The upcoming 2025 new-gen Hyundai Venue has been leaked ahead of its November 4 launch in South Korea.
 Venue has been among the most popular products in the compact SUV segment in our market for years now.
 First launched in 2019, the SUV has continued to attract new customers.
 I must credit the Korean auto giant for constantly keeping it up-to-date.
 It has ensured that it remains a hot product despite new and worthy rivals.
 However, a new-gen model is due and we will get it within a month.

-We know that the Hyundai Venue is available with petrol and diesel mills, along with manual and automatic transmissions.
+We know that the Hyundai equips its products with all the latest bells and whistles.
+The new Venue will be no different.
+It will carry dual 10.2-inch curved displays (for driver’s instrument cluster and the main infotainment screen), 360-dgree camera, ADAS, dual-zone climate control, ventilated and powered front seats, wireless smartphone charging, rear AC vents, type-C USB ports, etc. At present, the Venue is available with petrol and diesel mills, along with manual and automatic transmissions.
 That has been one of its strongest aspects.
 Potential customers with all sorts of requirements can opt for the ideal engine-transmission combination.
 Apart from that, my experience of driving Hyundai cars for years now confirms that the 4-cylinder petrol mill is great for comfortable rides for the family, the turbo petrol is ideal for driving enthusiasts, while the familiar diesel engine is a preferred choice for all those who want low running costs.
 Overall, I am sure that the Korean car marque will continue to power the Venue with all these engines and gearbox options.

 Editor’s View